YubinXie/yubinxie.github.io/_pages/about.md

 About me
 ======
 I am currently a machine learning scientst in a cool oncology startup.
-I dod my PhD in Tri-Institutional PhD Program in Computational Biology and Medicine and I studied cancer progression and metastasis with high-dimension sequencing and imaging data with machine learning and deep learning.
+I did my PhD in Tri-Institutional PhD Program in Computational Biology and Medicine and I studied cancer progression and metastasis with high-dimension sequencing and imaging data with machine learning and deep learning.
 I am interested in applying machine learning to resolve real-life problems.

 Interest